 Make Instance Face tool converts linked objects (that share mesh data) into instanced faces.
 This tool creates the parent object (instancer) with faces where the objects were, then it uses Instancing Faces to put instances at the location of every created face.

-You can go back from Instancing Faces to multiple linked objects using, Ctrl-A.
+You can go back from Instancing Faces to multiple linked objects using Make Instances Real.

 Download the blend-file used for the examples on this page here.